Interactive TV Tennis

 countered with a 150,000-unit quota.
 While Bushnell reluctantly agreed, Atari HQ wasn't large enough to manufacture that many.

 After receiving funds from a venture capitalist, Atari bought a larger factory.
+And with the new factory, Sears' order was

-With the new factory, Sears' order was fulfilled, releasing the first version of Home Pong under their branding as the
+fulfilled, releasing the first version of Home Pong under their branding as the "Tele-Games" in October 1975.

 Sears' version sold 150,000 units through the holidays season in 1975.
-In the following years, many other manufacturers released
+It wouldn't be until some time the next year that Atari

-their own versions of Pong under various brandnames, including some playing/trading card company called Nintendo's aptly-named
+In the following years, many other manufacturers released their own versions of Pong under various brandnames, including some

-"Color TV-Game" series in Japan.
-These other versions would have certain variations and modes of Pong, or other games entirely
+playing/trading card company called Nintendo's aptly-named "Color TV-Game" series in Japan.
+These other versions would have

-like driving and gun-shooting simulators.
+certain variations and modes of Pong, or other games entirely like driving and gun-shooting simulators.